wp-plugins/app-store-assistant/readme.txt

 == Screenshots ==

-1. Options Page for changing Visual Elements
+1. Settings Page for changing Visual Elements
-2. Options Page for changing some of the text elements on the App Store detail
+2. Settings Page for changing some of the text elements on the App Store detail
 3. Single item from a page of multiple apps
 4. ATOM Feed listing
-5. General Options
+5. General Settings
 6. Shortcode buttons on editor toolbar

 == Changelog ==

-= 5.0 =
+= 5.0.1 =
 * Added some WP 3.5 API coolness
+* New App Store Search Screen in Settings
+	* Search for an App ID with copyable shordcode
+	* Auto-Create a post from App Store Search form
+	* Moved the appStore_IDsearch to the Settings section
 * Added ability to turn off screenshots [Thanks jack89ita]
 * Added screenshot of buttons on toolbar [Thanks crazymikesapps]
 * Now ready for Localization
-* No creates an Auto Except if no manual excerpt exists
+* Now creates an Auto Except if no manual excerpt exists
 * Rewritten and optimized
-	* Options section
+	* Settings section
 	* Removed ios_asaf_atomfeed shortcode
+	* Removed appStore_IDsearch shortcode
 	* Major cleanup of codebase
 	* Now checks for writable image cache folder
 	* Removes cached files and database entries when cache is cleared
 * Fixed error with currency set to US instead of USD
 * Fixed issue with TinyMCE being re-declared in some themes
 * Added App Store Asst menu on Admin screen

+= 5.0 =
+* See Version 5.0.1

 = 4.7.1 =
 * HTTPS is now supported for Search and Lookup requests to Apple via their updated Search API.